 The GELT program offers two forms of support:

 ● Phase I: Course Development -- Provides up to $4,000 to support the development of a new course with an embedded, short-term education abroad component.
 Recipients must apply for Phase II funding during the next cycle.

 ● Phase II: Course Implementation -- Provides up to $35,000 to support travel, accommodations, and related costs for one faculty member and up to 12 Brown students.
 Applicants may apply directly to Phase II if Phase I funding and development is not needed.

-Faculty applications will open in Winter and are due on Sunday, February 24, 2019.
+Faculty applications are due on Sunday, February 24, 2019.
 Additional information is available in the "For Faculty" page.